simplysh/dotfiles/howto/tmux.md

 $ tmux attach -t 0
 ```

-That’s it! you now have basic working knowledge
+That’s it! you now have basic working knowledge of tmux.